WCBROW01/WinPowerDMS/README.md

 A utility for switching the resolution of your laptop's display based on the current power state.

 Currently a work in progress.
-Not very useful yet since it doesn't save your preferences.
-It doesn't even have an icon.
+It works reasonably well for a standard single display configuration, but other scenarios have not been extensively tested, and there are some edge cases that may need to be worked out.

 This is a simple C program written using Visual Studio 2022 that has no external dependencies.
-It should support Windows Vista or higher, but this hasn't been tested yet.
+It supports Windows Vista or higher.

 ## TODO
 - [x] Save preferences to the Windows registry.